marcos-alexandre82/force-login-only-with-email/README.md

 = Contributors =

-You can contribute source code on our page at [GitHub](https://github.com/marcos-alexandre82/force-login-only-with-email/issues).
+You can contribute source code on our page at [GitHub](https://github.com/marcos-alexandre82/force-login-with-email/issues).

 == Frequently Asked Questions ==

 = How to disable the e-mail login again? =
 * You can "Deactivate" the plugin again in Plugins -> Installed. or
-* Go to Settings -> Force Login Only With Email, uncheck the "Enable login with e-mail" option and click "Save Changes".
+* Go to Settings -> Force Login With Email, uncheck the "Enable login with e-mail" option and click "Save Changes".

 == Changelog ==